 It is important to note, that vitamin D can’t be produced from sun exposure through glass and when wearing sunscreen.
 These both act to filter out the UVB rays that are required to be exposed to the skin.

 Something else yu may find interesting is that the Vitamin D3 produced from the sun may not be absorbed into your bloodstream until up to 48 hours later.
 It is therefore best to avoid showering with soap immediately after midday sun bathing, as this can actually wash away the vitamin D3 that was converted from cholesterol after the exposure to UVB rays.

 So how do you protect yourself from sunburn and still absorb vitamin D?

-The worst thing you can do is cover up for majority of the year in sunscreen and then expect to be protected when you head off for a swim under the summer sun.
+By covering up for majority of the year in sunscreen, you will not be protected when you head off for a swim under the summer sun.

 I encourage you to get your daily dose of the sunshine vitamin- free from sunscreen and sunglasses.
 If you’re outside for long periods of time and further protection is needed, cover up with clothing such as a collared shirt and a wide brimmed hat.
 Consider non-nano Zinc Oxide, head for a shady tree or bring along appropriate shade if you're at the beach, such as an umbrella or tent.

 The thin sensitive skin around your eyes doesn’t produce as much vitamin D as other areas of your body, plus is more susceptible to early ageing, so wearing a cap or hat is always a good option to keep this part of your face in the shade.